DataDog/documentation/content/en/monitors/service_level_objectives/monitor.md

 The target percentage specifies the portion of time the underlying monitor(s) of the SLO should be in an OK state.

-The time window specifies the rolling time period over which the target should be tracked.
+The time window specifies the rolling time period over which the SLO runs its calculation.

-Depending on the value of the SLI, the Datadog UI displays the SLO status in a different font color:
+Depending on the value of the SLI, the Datadog UI displays the SLO status in a different color:
-- While the SLI remains above the target, the UI displays the SLO status in a green font.
+- While the SLI remains above the target, the UI displays the SLO status in green.
-- When the SLI falls below the target, the UI displays the SLO status in a red font.
+- When the SLI falls below the target, the UI displays the SLO status in red.
-- If you included a warning level, and the SLI falls above the warning but below the target level, the UI displays the SLO status in a yellow font.
+- If you included a warning level, and the SLI falls above the warning but below the target level, the UI displays the SLO status in yellow.

 The time window you choose changes the available precision for your monitor-based SLOs:
-- 7-day and 30-day targets allow up to two decimal places.
+- 7-day and 30-day time windows allow up to two decimal places.
-- 90-day targets allow up to three decimal places.
+- 90-day time windows allow up to three decimal places.

-In the details UI for the SLO, Datadog will display two decimal places for 7-day and 30-day targets, and three decimal places for 90-day targets.
+In the details UI for the SLO, Datadog displays two decimal places for SLOs configured with 7-day and 30-day time windows, and three decimal places for SLOs configured with 90-day time windows.

-Datadog evaluates monitors once a minute, which limits the granularity of monitor-based SLOs.
-If you need more granularity, consider using [metric-based SLOs][3] instead.

-You specify monitor-based SLO error budgets using units of time, which limits their precision.
-A 99.999% target for a 7-day or 30-day target results in an error budgets of 6 seconds or 26 seconds, respectively.
+A 99.999% target for a 7-day or 30-day time window results in an error budget of 6 seconds or 26 seconds, respectively.
 Monitors evaluate every minute, so the granularity of a monitor-based SLO is also 1 minute.
 Therefore, one alert would fully consume and overspend the 6 second or 26 second error budget in the previous example.
 In practice, teams cannot satisfy such small error budgets.

-For use cases requiring finer granularity, consider using [metric-based SLOs][3] instead.
+If you need finer granularity than the once a minute monitor evaluation, consider using [metric-based SLOs][3] instead.

 ### Add name and tags